abhayymishraa/4-in-a-row/README.md

 # Setup environment files (copy .env.example to .env in each directory)
 cp backend/.env.example backend/.env
-cp analytics/.env.example analytics/.env

-# Edit .env files with your configuration (database, Kafka, etc.)
+# Edit .env files with your database configuration

 # Build all projects
 make build